 The use cases of learning management systems vary from one organization to another.
 Educational institutions use learning management systems (LMS) to deliver educational courses and certification programs.
 At the same time, companies and businesses use LMS to facilitate and automate training programs for employees, external parties, and customers.

 Based on the precise training needs of your organization, you have the option to choose from a variety of learning management systems – academic LMS, small business LMS, enterprise LMS, and digital learning platforms.
 You can choose from hosted and cloud-based learning management systems.
-But you must remember that the learning management systems differ from each other in the category of features.
+But you must remember that the learning management systems differ from each other in terms of features.

 While comparing and shortlisting the learning management systems, you must compare the LMS solutions according to your organization’s training needs.
 Also, you need to focus on both must-have LMS features and nice-to-have features provided by the LMS.
 You also need to analyze the benefits of using a learning management system for your business.
 An elaborate LMS requirements checklist will help you in buying a new LMS.